GaloisInc/what4/what4/doc/implementation.md

 processes, so the expectation is that the solver processes will receive this and exit.

-##### Yices
+#### Yices

+Yices interaction does not use the `yices_smt2` executable which provides the SMTLIB2 interface; instead What4 uses the `yices` executable, which supports the Yices language.

+The origins of this difference were likely related to array support features that weren't available in SMTLIB2, and original development of the code that is now in What4 may have predated SMTLIB2 availability.

+> At the present time (2021), it is thought that SMTLIB2 support for
+> Array theory may be sufficiently advanced that the Yices language
+> interface is no longer needed, but this requires further
+> investigation.

-Note that at the present time, the Yices solver is a notable exception to the above process and signal management.
-The Yices solver is invoked with the `yices` command in order to take advantage of some of the specific features available in the resulting REPL mode; however, the `yices` REPL mode modifies `SIGINT` (`Ctrl-C`) to stop the current search and return to the REPL prompt and `SIGINT` is otherwise ignored.
-[There is a `yices-smt2` executable providing SMT2 functionality and standard `SIGINT`/`Ctrl-C` behavior, but it does not provide some of the features desired by What4.]
+Note that because of the use of the `yices` executable the Yices solver interaction is a notable exception to the process and signal management described above.
+The `yices` REPL mode modifies `SIGINT` (`Ctrl-C`) to stop the current search and return to the REPL prompt and `SIGINT` is otherwise ignored.
 Thus, use of `Ctrl-C` when running with the Yices online solver will typically leave behind one or more `yices` processes that must be manually killed.

 While it is possible to install a handler for keyboard interrupts that will shutdown the Yices process, this is problematic for several